Should Training Your Dog Be All Fun and Games For You and Your Dog?

 A Talent Hounds fan favorite, blind rescue dog Arthur has done puppy training with Gillian and Mom Margaret (who is with Helping Homeless Pets) and has responded so well to positive training.

-Tanya Trinchini, a spokesperson from Bullwrinkles Dog Treats commented:
+Tanya Trinchini, a spokesperson from our sponsor Bullwrinkles Dog Treats which we use in training commented:

 Lucinda Glenny of Canine Campus impressed us with her own very well-trained pups, as well as her kindness and compassion, nurturing foster Chihuahua dogs from CCRT.
-She specializes in training dogs with anxiety or behavioural issues.
+She specializes in training dogs with anxiety or behavioural issues and uses rewards.
 She is currently studying for her BSc in Behavioral Science at York to further her understanding of how environment and temperament affect each dog.
+She insists on the importance of early socialization and positive training.

-Sara Winchester Carson of Paws Up Dog Training was on Talent Hounds and the David Letterman Show with her amazing young Border Collie Hero, another Talent Hounds fan favourite, who already knows hundreds of tricks.
+Sara Carson of The Super Collies made it to top 5 on America’s Got Talent, and was on the David Letterman Show with her amazing young Border Collie Hero is.
+Hero another Talent Hounds fan favourite, who already knows hundreds of tricks.
 She sums up her philosophy with: “Keep it Pawsitive”.

 Cassandra Hartman of Cassandra’s Canines showed us how training in sports like Treibball and Canine Freestyle (dancing) using natural drives to motivate and positive rewards stimulates the dogs’ minds and bodies.
 She said, “Training for you and your dog should be an enjoyable and relationship building experience”.

-However, there are still many respected dog trainers, including Cesar Millan, who appear to promote Alpha Dog, human dominance or being a pack leader to your dog.
-Methods include, establishing your position as the leader by asserting your dominance.
+In fact, there are still many respected dog trainers, including Cesar Millan, who appear to promote Alpha Dog, human dominance or being a pack leader to your dog.
+Methods include rules, discipline and establishing your position as the leader by asserting your dominance.